frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 [socialnetwork.smith.edu/forms](http://socialnetwork.smith.edu/forms)
 (you must login before the forms will appear).

 ## Course Dynamics

 In this course, the best way to learn is by applying the concepts into exercises and projects.
 We will therefore try to reduce the "lecture" time and increase the "practice" time in every class.
 To achieve this, we will have students read before every class.
-Readings are compulsory and are necessary to be able to achieve the objectives in every class.
-The readings will have exercises which will form part of your grades.
+Readings are compulsory and are necessary to be able to achieve the objectives in every class. **The readings will have exercises which will form part of your grades**.

-The first class of every week will start with a concept quiz (~10 minutes) where we will ask about concepts from the previous week's readings and activities.
+We will also have off-line concept quizes (~15 minutes) where we will ask about concepts discussed during the week.
 Monday and Wednesday classes will include concept recaps, Q&A, and some exercises to nail down the concepts, whicle Friday classes will mostly focus on in-class labs (longer exercises).

 Attendance is extremely important.
 You should always inform the teacher before missing a class (through direct Slack message) and schedule an OHs meeting before returning to the next class.

 Individual work will comprise most of the assignments but you will have at least two group projects, including the final project.

 ## Grading